zenvia/zenvia-openapi-spec/spec/tags/rcs.md

 Get in touch with Zenvia consultants to create your Google agent (an agent is a conversational entity that interacts with users by sending messages and reacting to users' responses).

+Webhooks allow you to receive events in the configured URL.
+[Learn more here](#tag/Webhooks).

 ## Limitations